zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 To install Node.js for Zowe, the following requirements must be met.

-The corresponding [IBM Knowledge Center for Node.js - z/OS](https://www.ibm.com/docs/en/sdk-nodejs-zos) lists all the prerequisites for Node.js.
+The corresponding [IBM SDK for Node.js - z/OS documentation](https://www.ibm.com/docs/en/sdk-nodejs-zos) lists all the prerequisites for Node.js.
 Some software packages, which might be listed as prerequisites there, are **NOT** required by Zowe.
 Specifically, you do **NOT** need to install Python, Make, Perl, or C/C++ runtime or compiler.

 If you can run `node --version` successfully, you have installed the Node.js prerequisites required by Zowe.